Indra7875/collection/Collection/Collection.md

 **5. Deque Interface :**
 - Deque interface is present in java.util package.
-- It is the exteends the interface Queue.
+- It is the extends the interface Queue.
 - The Deque supports the addition as well as the removal of elements from both ends of the data structure.
 - Therefore a Deque can be used as a stack or queue.
 - We know that the stack supports the Last in First Out / First in Last Out (LIFO/FILO) and queue supports First in First Out (FIFO)